Data granularity and retention

 When attempting to correlate data across API calls or within the data model itself, it is important to understand the following concepts and limitations:

 - No summary data for partial intervals.
 Metrics summaries are designed to meet the needs of historical trends over long periods of time.
 These metrics are aggregated into the summary table for complete intervals.
 There is no summary data for a partial interval at the beginning (oldest available data) of the data collection nor at the end.
 When viewing aggregations of a day (Interval=1440), this means that the first and most recent incomplete days have no data.
 Although raw data might exist for those partial intervals, it is never summarized.
-You can determine the earliest and latest aggregate interval for a particular data granularity by pulling the min and max SummaryDate from a particular summary table.
+Pull the min and max SummaryDate from a particular summary table to determine the earliest and latest aggregate interval for a particular data granularity.
 The SummaryDate column represents the start of the interval.
 The Granularity column represents the length of the interval for the aggregate data.

 - Correlating by time.
-Metrics are aggregated into the summary table for complete intervals as described above.
+Metrics are aggregated into the summary table for complete intervals as described in the preceding section.
 They can be used for historical trends, but raw events might be more current in the state than what has been summarized for trend analysis.
-Any time-based comparison of summary to raw data must take into account that there will be no summary data for partial intervals that may occur or for the beginning and ending of the time period.
+Any time-based comparison of summary to raw data must take into account that there is no summary data for partial intervals that might occur or for the beginning and ending of the time period.

 - Missed and latent events.
-Metrics that are aggregated into the summary table may be slightly inaccurate if events are missed or latent to the aggregation period.
+Metrics that are aggregated into the summary table might be slightly inaccurate if events are missed or latent to the aggregation period.
 Although the Monitor Service attempts to maintain an accurate current state, it does not go back in time to recompute aggregation in the summary tables for missed or latent events.

 - Connection High Availability.
-During connection HA, there will be gaps in the summary data counts of current connections, but the session instances will still be running in the raw data.
+During connection HA, there are gaps in the summary data counts of current connections, but the session instances are still running in the raw data.